Bibury Court is a Grade I listed Jacobean mansion, built on the site of a former Benedictine monastery.

 Sir Orme Bigland Clarke (b.
 1880) was married to Elfrida Roosevelt, and although the former died in 1949, the house remained in the family's ownership until 1968 when it was sold after the death of Lady Clarke.

-If you would like to book a room or table, please click on the "Book your Room" or "Reserve a Table" buttons at the top right of our site.
-Alternatively, you can contact us on email@example.com or on
+If you would like to book a room, please contact us on email@example.com or on

 01285 740 337.